Stanford Research Development Office

 I am ready to submit my project for external sponsored research funding.
 Is there someone to help me with my proposal?

-The Stanford Research Development Office (RDO) aims to strengthen collaborative or strategic research, scholarship, and creative activities.
+The Stanford Research Development Office (RDO) aims to strengthen external funding applications for research, scholarship, and creative activities, with deeper support for complex and strategic proposals.
 Please visit researchdevelopment.stanford.edu for more information about how RDO can help you.

 Grant Booster FAQs